-The Company gets a "Excellent" level for the Corporate Governance Rating score for the year 2022, by the Institute of Thai Directors (IOD), from total number of 750 listed companies participated in the campaign.
+The Company gets a "Excellent" level for the Corporate Governance Rating score for the year 2023, by the Institute of Thai Directors (IOD), from total number of more than 780 listed companies participated in the campaign.
 The consideration of this campaign is based on the public disclosure made by the Company.
 In addition, the Company has complied with the good corporate governance practices as follows:

-- The board of directors has been taking the matter of check and balance very seriously as previously the Company is having the same person as the Chairman of the Board and the Chief Executive Officer.
+• The board of directors has been taking the matter of check and balance very seriously as previously the Company is having the same person as the Chairman of the Board and the Chief Executive Officer.
 The Company has put in place a measure of having the Chairman of the Audit, Risk, and Corporate Governance Committee (ARCG) to oversee the proposed agenda for the board of directors' meetings, and the ARCG is the key committee empowered to consider and make recommendation on the related transaction and any transactions with potential conflicts of interest, for consideration of the board of directors.
 The objective of these measures is meant for the best interest of the Company and relevant stakeholders.
-Later in the year 2022, the Company has fully complied and uplifted the Company's corporate structure, the Company, with the recommendation of the Nomination and Remuneration Committee, has appointed Mr. Eddy See Hock Lye to be the Chief Executive Officer of the Company with a clear segregation of duties, roles and responsibilities. - In addition to the compliance with the framework of good corporate governance for listed companies, the Company has always been participating in the Annual General Meeting Checklist (AGM Checklist) and for the year 2022, the AGM Checklist score of the Company has arrived at 98 from 100.

-However, for the fiscal year 2022, the Company has not adopted and implemented the corporate governance guideline as follows:
+However, for the fiscal year 2023, the Company has not adopted and implemented the corporate governance guideline as follows:

-· Cumulative Voting
+• Cumulative Voting

 According to the Company's articles of association, it is stated that the voted of director should be casted with majority vote, and each of the shareholder should have their votes equal to the number of shares each shareholder is holding (Article no. 13).
-The Company has always given opportunity for the shareholders to propose agenda to be considered at the Annual General Meeting of Shareholders (Article no. 1, the Right of Shareholders of the CG policy).
+The Company has always given opportunity for the shareholders to propose agenda to be considered at the Annual General Meeting of Shareholders (AGM meeting) (Article no. 1, the Right of Shareholders of the CG policy).
+However, there was no proposal made by any of the shareholders to propose agenda to be consider at the 2023 AGM meeting.